 GPS tracking devices are most commonly used by either companies or parents looking to keep a watchful eye on a teen driver, but more and more the GPS monitoring tools are being utilized for personal tracking applications.
 Hikers, and more specifically power hikers, are one group of people who perfectly fit the mold for users who can greatly benefit from the use of GPS tracking technology.
-The reason is because often times hikers will journey on trails that can get very remote and even dangerous.
-These trails can extend far into the desert, mountains and more.
-Although most experienced hikers take every precaution to protecting themselves from injury by wearing proper walking boots and equipment, random accidents can still occur at any time.
+The reason is that oftentimes hikers will journey on trails that can get very remote and even dangerous.
+These trails can extend far into the desert, mountains, and more.
+Although most experienced hikers take every precaution to protect themselves from injury by wearing proper walking boots and equipment, random accidents can still occur at any time.
 This is where real-time tracking can become a vital, and potentially life-saving tool.

-Situations like this or worse can happen at anytime, making it important that hikers take every possible precaution to protecting themselves.
+Situations like this or worse can happen at any time, making it important that hikers take every possible precaution to protect themselves.
 This is why GPS tracker for hikers designed for personal tracking applications have become so popular among hikers and other outdoor enthusiasts.
-If a hiker had a live tracking unit such as the GPS 54 tracking system, and found themselves in a compromising or dangerous situation they could easily be located by rescue officials.
+If a hiker had a live tracking unit such as the GPS 54 tracking system and found themselves in a compromising or dangerous situation they could easily be located by rescue officials.
 The rescue team could access the live data and send help immediately.
 Even more impressive is that some tracking systems are designed with panic buttons that allow the hiker to send out for help if they are ever in danger.

-Next time you or your friends are considering taking a long hike into a remote area, research how GPS tracking system technology could make the trip more safe.
+Next time you or your friends are considering taking a long hike into a remote area, research how GPS tracking system technology could make the trip safer.
 Hiking dangers are real so it is important to be able to quickly get help if you ever find yourself in trouble!